kovasap/autojournal-on-gas/README.md

 The successor to https://github.com/kovasap/autojournal.

+See https://github.com/kovasap/autojournal?tab=readme-ov-file#examples for some visual examples of what this program can do.

 ## Vision

 Autojournal is meant to be a personal timeline information management tool that can aggregate data from many sources and then visualize/analyze it.